jacomyma/mapping-controversies/_pages/tuto-2-1.md

 - "Parent links": Not selected (this will ensure that the tool only gets links from the pages you input)
 - "Take all links": Selected (this will ensure that the tool gets all links found anywhere on the pages you input)

+Wait, are you sure you have used the right settings?

+Good, now you can click "Start crawling".

+Observe how the network grows as the tool works its way through the 931 seed pages.

+When the tool is done you can download the resulting network as a .gexf If this did not work you can find a version of the result here: https://drive.google.com/file/d/179SeU2LSfOdgbOoqBXKcDXsoyLoshe6I/view?usp=sharing

+Open the resulting network in Gephi and observe the following:

+- There are much more nodes in this network than in the one you did in Tutorial 1.X on the same data.
+This is because SeeAlsology includes the next layer of pages that have been "seen" from the seed pages.
+The seed pages are coloured red and the "seen" pages are coloured blue.
+- To remove the pages that are not in the seeds, we can filter the network by outdegree.
+Set the minimum to 1 and filter - this will ensure that only pages that have been scraped for outlinks are included.

+@Mahtieu: The abouve is really hastily formulated.
+Feel very free, as always, to also change the wording!

 # Next tutorial

 [2.2.
 Write the protocol: scrape from one article with SeeAlsology *30 min*](../2.2/)